minibolt-guide/minibolt/guide/bonus/system/ups-nut.md

 ---

-Have your RaspiBolt safely shutdown when a connected UPS reaches a critical power level.
+Have your MiniBolt safely shutdown when a connected UPS reaches a critical power level.

 Status: Not tested MiniBolt
 {: .label .label-red }